Apply for help with gaining new skills and knowledge to serve your community

 Can I apply?

 To apply, you must be a Muslim living in the UK and be entitled to receive Zakat.
-To be able to receive Zakat, you must have less than the Nisab when you apply https://nzf.org.uk/Knowledge/Calculation_Rules/Nisab.
 To confirm that you can get help, we will look at how much money you have, your monthly income and expenses.

-If you are seeking asylum, on a student visa, work permit or have no status in the UK, then you are not able to apply to this stream.
+If you are seeking asylum, on a student visa, work permit or have no status in the UK, then you will not be able to apply to this fund.

 Through your application, you will need to demonstrate that you are actively working to serve your community and that you have identified education or training that will increase your effectiveness in serving Islam and Muslims in the UK.
-The stream is open to applications from all subject areas.
+You may apply for courses in any subject area.

 The amount of help we can give you depends on your financial circumstances and the course you would like to do.

-The maximum we can give you is £8,000 for vocational courses and £10,000 per academic year for academic courses.
+The maximum we can give you is £10,000 per year.
 This includes the cost of any learning resources you may need.

-Grants are available for up to one year of vocational training and two years of academic education.
+Grants are available for up to one year for vocational training and three years for postgraduate academic education.
 If your course lasts longer than this, you will need to demonstrate how you will fund the remainder of your course.
 If you are doing a full-time course, you will be asked to demonstrate how you will pay for your living costs.

 How long will the process take?